Sreehari1234/180DC-ML-WORKFLOW-Project-/README.md

 # 180DC-ML-WORKFLOW-Project- Microsoft 10K filings analysis

 This workflow anaylsis includes
-1.Downloading the 10K filings of Microsoft\n
+1.Downloading the 10K filings of Microsoft
-2.Formatting the data collected\n
+2.Formatting the data collected
-3.Cleaning and pre-processing of the formatted data\n 4.Deriving insights using the cleaned textual data using LLMs via APIs\n
+3.Cleaning and pre-processing of the formatted data 4.Deriving insights using the cleaned textual data using LLMs via APIs

+Workflow Overview
+This analysis streamlines the process of extracting and analyzing financial data from Microsoft's 10-K filings:

+Download: Microsoft's 10-K filings are fetched directly from the SEC's EDGAR database.

+Format: The downloaded data is organized into a structured format for easier handling.

+Clean: The formatted data is cleaned by removing irrelevant text and noise, preparing it for analysis.

+Analyze: The cleaned data is then analyzed using AI-powered language models to extract key insights and trends from Microsoft's financial performance.

 ## Step 0: Installing Required Libraries